Monday, July 29, 2024

-There are three main types of people who are seeking to come to the U.S.
+There are different types of people who are seeking to come to the U.S.

 Immigrants - people who want to live in the U.S. so they file paperwork and wait for approval and then travel here.